vulkanCommand/AI-File-Analyzer/README.md

 ## 📜 **License**

-This project is **MIT Licensed**.
 You are free to use and modify it.

 ---